 Communication with clergy is confidential if made privately and not intended for further disclosure except to other persons present in furtherance of the purpose of the communication.
-The person who communicated with clergy, his/her guardian or conservator, a personal representative if deceased, or the clergyman to whom the communication was made may claim privilege and refuse to disclose or prevent another from disclosing this confidential communication.29
+The person who communicated with clergy, their guardian or conservator, a personal representative if deceased, or the clergy who received the communication may claim privilege and refuse to disclose or allow another to disclose this confidential communication.

-23 Nebraska Critical Incident Stress Management Act §§ 71-7101 to 71-7113; see also NAC Title 176 Chapter 1
+&lt;sup>24 Nebraska Critical Incident Stress Management Act §§ 71-7101 to 71-7113; see also NAC Title 176 Chapter 1

-28 Nebraska Law § 81-1391
+&lt;sup>29 Nebraska Law § 81-1391